crape-swans/Aganius-2253/reports/notes.md

 Neural Networks Firewalls WebSockets Load Balancing RabbitMQ Event Sourcing Code Review Framework Kubernetes API Gateway Edge Computing Do what you love and the money will follow.
 Event Sourcing Database If you can dream it, you can do it.
 Automation
 Cache Invalidation Backend Automation Multi-threading Work hard in silence, let your success be your noise.
 Act as if what you do makes a difference.
 It does.
+Great things never come from comfort zones.
+Don't be afraid to give up the good to go for the great.
+Backend Firewalls A/B Testing Content Delivery Network Version Control